jdt3969/email-grabber/README.md

 ### OAuth Token Workaround

-This workaround for obtaining an oauth token will give you the priveleges of the Rapportive app.
+This workaround for obtaining an oauth token will give you the privileges of the Rapportive app.

-	- Get Rapportive plugin
+* Get Rapportive plugin
-	- Open GMail and then open an email
+* Open GMail and then open an email
-	- Right click page and click inspect element and navigate to the network tab
+* Right click page and click inspect element and navigate to the network tab
-	- Type "linkedin" into filter and click on "email="
+* Type "linkedin" into filter and click on "email="
-	- Under "Request Headers" copy oauth_token
+* Under "Request Headers" copy oauth_token

 ### Dependencies

 [pycurl] -- Used to send https request to linkedin

+### Running app

+	\> python email-grabber.py [oauth_token]
+	\> first_name last_name domain

 ### Notes